secondsun/3dgame-java-experiments/README.md

 # Deployment

 To deploy this artifact to Maven Central
-`mvn deploy` with your credentials set for ossrh / Sonatype.
+`mvn deploy -Prelease` with your credentials set for ossrh / Sonatype.